There are few things that I enjoy as much as feeling the sun on my skin.

 Melt the shea butter and coconut oil au bain marie in a bowl placed in a pan with shimmering water on low heat.

-The shea butter needs more time, so start with melting it first and then add the coconut oil.
+The shea butter needs more time, so melt it first and then add the coconut oil.

 Once they’re both fully melted, remove the bowl from the heat and let it cool off.